I was a bit skeptical when a friend first told me I didn't need an aspirin for my headache. "Drink a glass of water," she said. "You're dehydrated."

 If you need hope, a little or a lot, then it seems like what you have been listening to does not seem to effectively tap into encouragement or hope.

 What if you made a change, at least part of the time, and listened to some music that is positive and encouraging?

 I want you to try listening to one of these two radio stations, or both.
-The variety of music they play may introduce you to new artists that will change your tastes or suit you just fine.
+The variety of music they play may suit you just fine, or may introduce you to new artists that will change your tastes.
 This music is Christian contemporary.

 It is good music... quality music... and it is full of hope.

 So I don't mind if you have something against religion (so do I, quite truthfully).
 But please don't miss out on a chance to get hope.
 Listen to some of it before you jump to a conclusion.

 Why?
 Because the majority of people writing and singing these songs have been where you are.

 And, while you are stuck, they have moved on to a life full of hope and purpose.

 How?
 By finding a source of hope, one that doesn't fail, and one that doesn't lie or make false promises.

 Give it a try.
 I know you may not want to accept their answer for the meaning behind their life.
 But what they are singing about has a universal message of hope.
 You just might be surprised to find something you didn't even know existed.